Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qubit Non-projective Measurements

 Similarly, a generic local stochastic map for Bob is denoted as

 such that

 The correlation obtained from the state after applying the local stochastic maps is given by

-To check if we can obtain any correlation in $T_2[2,2,4]$ using a two-level classically correlated system, we need to solve the following set of equations using the expressions obtained from equation \ref{eq: classical224 3}.
+To check if we can obtain any correlation in $T_2[2,2,4]$ using a two-level classically correlated system, we need to solve the following set of equations using the expressions obtained from eq.(\ref{eq: classical224 3}).